How To Choose A Walking Stick

 Assess Your Mobility

 The extent of your movement is yet another important factor to consider.
 Can you walk over long distances, or do you need a cane that has a height that you can adjust to fit the needs of different people?
-Tell me if you need help holding items or if you think you could benefit from a cane with a longer handle if you need to help grasping things.
-Are you looking for a cane that is either sturdy and can be used as a seat or a cane that folds up simply and can be put away?
+Tell me if you need help holding items or if you think you could benefit from a cane with a longer handle if you need help grasping things.
+Are you looking for a cane that is either sturdy and can be used as a seat or a cane that folds up and can be put away?

 Choose the Right Handle